Providence Park: 1982

 In November 1980, Portland voters passed a ballot measure that provided the city (who had owned the stadium since 1966) with a much-needed $9.5 million to improve the foundation, concourse and replace the roof.
 The money allowed the city to replace the aging roof, adding an extended roofline out of laminated Oregon timber.
 The new roof covered a much higher percentage of seats and included the construction of a new press box, which was finished by winter 1982.

 2001

 In November 2000, the Portland City Council authorized bonds to finance a renovation of then-Civic Stadium.
 A $38.5 million renovation took place in 2001, upgrading the seating and concourse area, and adding new luxury suites and club seats.
 The renovation improved the structural soundness of the facility by adding over 750 tons of steel, and introduced a new sound system.
 The renovation also included some retro-features, such as a manually operated scoreboard.
 At that point, PGE bought the naming rights and it became "PGE Park".

 The 2001 renovation also removed the remaining seats along 18th Avenue and added in the first electronic video board in the park, modernizing the park for soccer and minor-league baseball.
+The stadium was temporarily expanded for the 2003 FIFA Women's World Cup with bleachers along the east and south ends to bring soccer capacity from 19,556 to over 28,000.
+A grass surface was also installed for the tournament over the existing NeXturf artificial surface.